softwaredoug/searcharray/README.md

 This project creates a Pandas-centric way of creating and using a search index as just part of a Pandas array.
 In a sense, it simulates the functionality of the search engine, to allow anyone to prototype ideas, without external systems

+You can see examples at this [colab notebook](https://colab.research.google.com/drive/1w_Ajn5rHzcISKhdCuPhhVFav3zrvKWn1?usp=sharing)

 IE, take a dataframe that has a bunch of text, like movie title and overviews:

 ```